alexreyes/Celo-Crowdfunding-Tutorial-3/README.md

 We create a number that's of size 1,000,000,000,000,000,000 or 1E18 because cUSD has a size of 18 decimals.
 Solidity doesn't have support for floating point numbers, so the workaround is to make really large numbers.
 1E18 cUSD is equal to $1 cUSD.

 Next, we call the ``startProject()`` method in our crowdfunding contract and pass in the parameters it requires.
-If you go back to the ``CeloCrowdfund.sol`` contract, you'll see the createProject() method takes in the following:
+If we go back to the ``CeloCrowdfund.sol`` contract, we'll see the createProject() method takes in the following:

 ```
 function startProject(